davidkhala/fabric-common/README.md

 Error: collection config not define for namespace [node]
 See also in https://github.com/hyperledger/fabric/commit/8a705b75070b7a7021ec6f897a80898abf6a1e45
 - transient map context keep persistent when cross chaincode
+- it is allowed that chaincode invoker, target peers belongs to differed organization.
+- chaincode partial update: when not all peers upgrade to latest chaincode, is it possible that old chaincode still work with inappropriate endorsement config; while with appropriate endorsement policy, we get chaincode fingerprint mismatch error

 # DONE
 - discovery service, endorsement hints
 - [FABN-1130] Stop using "init" as default function name